WORKCOVER CLAIM SOLICITOR

 LEGAL HELPLINE: 1800 352 100

-(Legal Helpline for Victoria, A.C.T and Western Australia)
+(Legal Helpline for Victoria, A.C.T, South Australia, and Western Australia)

 Each year, thousands of Australians are injured during work or in a work-related accident.
 Most will make a claim for workcover compensation (or ‘workers compensation’).
 We see time and time again, injured workers who are treated unfairly by insurance companies and doctors (“independent” medical examiners) retained by insurance companies, through unnecessary delays, payment of inadequate compensation and outright denial of compensation.